MASTER SERVICES AGREEMENT

 13. Survival.
 The following Sections, together with any other provision of this Agreement which expressly or by its nature survives termination or expiration, or which contemplates performance or observance subsequent to termination or expiration of this Agreement, will survive expiration or termination of this Agreement for any reason: Section 1 (Definitions), Section 3 (Ownership), Section 6 (Confidentiality), Section 7 (Information Security), Section 8 (Fees and Payment), Section 9.6 (Offboarding), Section 10 (Indemnification), Section 11 (Warranties), Section 12 (Limitations of Liability), and Section 14 (General).

 14. Electronic Execution.
-This Agreement may be executed in one or more counterparts (including electronically), each of which will be deemed an original and all of which will be taken together and deemed to be one instrument.
+This Agreement may be executed in one or more counterparts (including electronically), each of which will be deemed an original, and all of which will be taken together and deemed to be one instrument.

 SCHEDULE 1